 Why are prices not negotiable?

 Answer: In a self-service yard, there is always a chance that the part you need will have some scratches or may get dinged while you pull the part.
 All of our parts are sold at a set discount price regardless of their condition.
-If you’re worried that your parts won’t work or may be damaged, never fear, all of our parts come with a standard 30-day cash back warranty.
+If you’re worried that your parts won’t work or may be damaged, never fear, all of our parts come with a standard 30-day cash back warranty unless otherwise requested at the time of sale.
 So hang on to your receipt until you know your parts will work for you.

 Why are there core charges?